Numigi/odoo-base-addons/base_external_report_layout/README.rst

 Overview
 --------
-After installing this module, the field  `external_report_layout_id` is anymore visible in the general settings view .
+After installing this module, the field  `external_report_layout_id` is not anymore visible in the general settings view .